- Find meetings near you

 - Irritation

-Programs like AA have conducted studies and found direct links between anger and alcohol relapse.
-Anger is an emotional stressor and, without the establishment of new coping skills, can lead to a return to past coping skills, like using alcohol.
-Anger is a significant factor in relapsing, either in the moment or as one of the signs of alcohol relapse in the future.
-AA created a separate worksheet specifically to understand and cope with the emotion to avoid relapse.7
+Without the establishment of new coping skills, anger can lead to a return to past coping skills, like using alcohol.
+AA created a separate worksheet specifically to help members understand and cope with their emotions to avoid relapse.

-Ideas used in anger management groups include ways that teach you to take time—to H.A.L.T.—before reacting in anger, such as:8
+Ideas used in anger management groups include ways that teach you to take time to H.A.L.T., before reacting in anger, such as:

 - Implementing an anger meter to assess your level of anger